-In times of crisis, children are the most vulnerable.
-Save the Children is always at the ready – among the first to respond and the last to leave.
-In 2018, Save the Children’s global movement reached 9.3 million children in emergencies through 113 humanitarian responses in 58 countries.
+In times of crisis, Save the Children is always among the first organisations to deliver life-saving support for children and their families.
+In 2019, Save the Children’s global movement directly reached more than 11.3 million children through 130 humanitarian responses in 64 countries.

-To ensure that emergencies get the attention and support they deserve, Save the Children Hong Kong also made a key contribution to Save the Children’s global Children’s Emergency Seed Fund (CSF), which can be deployed immediately to kick-start relief activities while we wait for additional support to flow in.
-Through the CSF, the global movement provided lifesaving support to dozens of emergencies in 2018.
+Save the Children Hong Kong also made a key contribution to Save the Children’s global Children’s Emergency Seed Fund (CSF).
+CSF funding can be deployed immediately to kick-start relief activities while we wait for additional support to flow in.
+The CSF provided lifesaving support to more than 80 emergencies in 2019.

 Yemen Crisis: the World’s Worst Humanitarian Crisis